 - Major cutaneous abscess characterized as a collection of pus within the dermis or

-deeper that is accompanied by erythema, edema and/or induration which requires
+deeper that is accompanied by erythema, edema and/or induration which i. requires

-surgical incision and drainage, and is associated with cellulitis such that the total
+surgical incision and drainage, and ii. is associated with cellulitis such that the

-affected area involves at least 35 cm2 of erythema, or total affected area of erythema
+total affected area involves at least 35 cm2 of erythema, or total affected area of

-is associated with an area of erythema of at least 15 cm2 b.
-Surgical site or
+central face and is associated with an area of erythema of at least 15 cm2 b.
+Surgical

 erythema, edema and/or induration which occurred within 30 days after the trauma or